tendai22/pio-doc/memo_jp.md

 * Source: what to wait on.
 Values are:

-    + 00: GPIO: System GPIO input selected by Index.
+    + 00: `GPIO`: System GPIO input selected by `Index`.
 This is an absolute GPIO index, and is not affected by the state machine’s input IO mapping.
-    + 01: PIN: Input pin selected by Index.
-This state machine’s input IO mapping is applied first, and then Index selects which of the mapped bits to wait on.
-In other words, the pin is selected by adding Index to the PINCTRL_IN_BASE configuration, modulo 32.
+    + 01: `PIN`: Input pin selected by `Index`.
+This state machine’s input IO mapping is applied first, and then `Index` selects which of the mapped bits to wait on.
+In other words, the pin is selected by adding `Index` to the `PINCTRL_IN_BASE` configuration, modulo 32.
-    + 10: IRQ: PIO IRQ flag selected by Index
+    + 10: `IRQ`: PIO IRQ flag selected by `Index`
-    + 11: (version 1 and above) JMPPIN: wait on the pin indexed by the PINCTRL_JMP_PIN configuration, plus an Index in the range 0-3, all modulo 32.
+    + 11: (version 1 and above) `JMPPIN`: wait on the pin indexed by the `PINCTRL_JMP_PIN` configuration, plus an Index in the range 0-3, all modulo 32.
 Other values of Index are reserved.

 * Index: which pin or bit to check.

-WAIT x IRQ behaves slightly differently from other WAIT sources:
+`WAIT x IRQ` behaves slightly differently from other `WAIT` sources:

 * If Polarity is 1, the selected IRQ flag is cleared by the state machine upon the wait condition being met.